-55. Even when it is desirable to conceive a traceability system for all medical products, in the mid and short-term, better results may be obtained through a gradual implementation with pre-established and reasonable timeframes which allow the industry sector to adapt their plants and procedures as necessary in order to fulfil regulations.

-56. The larger the volume of products involved, the more complex a traceability system implementation is.
-Therefore, the main problems that are to be countered with this type of system should be previously assessed within the framework of the national/regional situation (e.g. falsification or adulteration, fraud, theft of medical products, smuggling, unprescribed sale, etc.)

-57. The products that will be involved are to be defined.
-For instance, medical products with more falsification cases detected can be included, as well as those indicated for more critical pathologies, all prescription products, controlled substances, those pharmacovigilance-intensive ones, products bearing a risk management plan, high-cost products, all medicines, etc.

-58. Prior to scope definition, it is advisable that communication channels and joint work with various stakeholders be established in order to lay down consensual implementation strategies.

-59. Turkey stands as the example of a system that encompasses all prescription drugs, and has set a five-year term for implementation.
+- 55. Even when it is desirable to conceive a traceability system for all medical products, in the mid and short-term, better results may be obtained through a gradual implementation with pre-established and reasonable timeframes which allow the industry sector to adapt their plants and procedures as necessary in order to fulfil regulations. - 56.
+The larger the volume of products involved, the more complex a traceability system implementation is.
+Therefore, the main problems that are to be countered with this type of system should be previously assessed within the framework of the national/regional situation, for example SSFFC medical products. - 57.
+The products that will be involved are to be defined.
+For instance, medical products with more SSFFC cases detected can be included, as well as those indicated for more critical pathologies, all prescription products, controlled substances, those pharmacovigilance-intensive ones, products bearing a risk management plan, high-cost products, all medicines, etc. - 58.
+Prior to scope definition, it is advisable that communication channels and joint work with various stakeholders be established in order to lay down consensual implementation strategies. - 59.
+Turkey stands as the example of a system that encompasses all prescription drugs, and has set a five-year term for implementation.
 For its part, Argentina established the model would be implemented gradually, in order that it would be operational in the shortest possible time.
-First, the system reached products with a high incidence of adulteration and fraud on financers, those with a high cost, those indicated for cancer, HIV, haemophilia treatments and those of other special pathologies.
+First, the system in Argentina targeted products with a high incidence of adulteration and fraud on financers, those with a high cost, those indicated for cancer, HIV, haemophilia treatments and those of other special pathologies.
 This definition was assessed and discussed for more than one year before the regulation was issued.
-Some years after that first listing was released, other vigilance-intensive products, antibiotics, anti-Parkinsonian and anti-depressant products as well as psychotropic, narcotic and abuse substances were included.
+Some years after that first listing was released, other vigilance-intensive products, anti-biotics, anti-Parkinsonian and anti-depressant products as well as psychotropic, narcotic and abuse substances were included.